DingChiLin/DataAnalystNanodegree/project_6/final_project/README.md

 ## PISA Data Visualization - Compare Learning Time, Learning Achievement and ICT Resource of all PISA subjects for each Country

+### Compatibility

+The interaction functions is compatible with Chrome and Firefox browsers.

 ### Summary

 This bubble chart describes the relationship between learning time and learning achievement of all the three PISA subjects (Math, Language, Science) in each country.
 The value in the x-axis is the learning time (min / week) and the value in the y-axis is the learning achievement Score (plausible value).
 Moreover, the different level of ICT (Information and Communications Technology) resource in each country is depicted using different depth of blue color, the higher the level, the deeper the color.
 Finally, users can highlight three countries they want to focus.